andykuszyk/andykuszyk.github.io/2022-03-16-nat-and-proxies.md

         }
         defer res.Body.Close()

-        // The proxy reads the response from the proxied request. bytes, err := io.ReadAll(res.Body)
-        if err != nil {
-            panic(err)
-        }

-        // The proxy writes the contents of the proxied response back
+        // The proxy copies the contents of the proxied response into
-        // to the response to the original client's request. w.WriteHeader(res.StatusCode)
+        // the response to the original client's request. w.WriteHeader(res.StatusCode)
-        _, err = w.Write(bytes)
+        _, err = io.Copy(w, res.Body)
         if err != nil {
             panic(err)
         }